Buy Apple iPhone 12, 12 Mini, 12 Pro & 12 Pro Max

 Perfectly visible at all times as it supports up to 1200 nits of peak brightness, even in direct sunlight allowing you consistent viewing habits regardless of the time of day.

-Additionally, the 12 Pro and Pro Max have the new LiDAR scanner, this nifty bit of kit allows the phone to project lasers that judge the distance and depth of what is in view.
-It also supports Deep Fusion, Dolby Vision HDR and Smart HDR 3, an artificial-intelligence like a function that can differentiate and figure out what the photo is comprised of.
+Additionally, the second hand iPhone 12 Pro and Pro Max have the new LiDAR scanner, this nifty bit of kit allows the phone to project lasers that judge the distance and depth of what is in view.
+It also supports Deep Fusion, Dolby Vision HDR and Smart HDR 3, an artificial-intelligence like function that can differentiate and figure out what the photo is comprised of.

 The battery life of an Apple device is usually the most controversial part of them but you'll be pleased to learn that, although not an incredible leap in advancement, the 12's battery life has indeed improved.
 It offers around 12 hours of streaming video playback, 65 hours of audio playback and around 17 hours of video playback.
 After a day of average use, the battery was still clocking in over 50% charge (Something that would have been unthinkable a few years ago), however as expected, the more you move around and the more the device connects, and reconnects to the 4G and 5G networks the faster it depletes.
 The difference will be noticeable if you're upgrading from the previous-gen models like the iPhone X. If you're worried that the 5G will consume more battery then you'll be pleased to find out that it automatically switches to let when there's no 5G to when the 5G reception is low.